SPECIFICATION: THE PSYCHODYNAMIC APPROACH

 MANIPULATION: Using manipulative tactics, such as making deals or promises, to divert attention from one's addiction or to avoid confrontation.

-MINIMISING: Downplaying one's substance use by comparing it to others, making it seem less severe than it actually is.
+MINIMISING: Downplaying one's substance use by comparing it to others, making it seem less severe than it is.

 PROJECTING: Attributing one's manipulative behaviours or desires to others, deflecting attention from one's actions.